A fun, friendly, affectionate, fur-ball just about sums up the bundle of energy that is a Shichon.

 They understand the importance of using good quality protein sources, such as actual meat rather than meat meal or vegetable protein.

 This is even more important for a small dog with a small stomach.

-Bichons’ are notorious for having sensitive skins and allergy problems.
+Bichons’ are notorious for having sensitive skin and allergy problems.

 Since your Shichon is 50% Bichon then it stands to reason they are slightly more at risk of having skin sensitivities than other breeds.

-If you want to know what the best brand dog food for Shichon is then look no further than Rachel Ray’s innovative diet.
+If you want to know what the best brand dog food for Shichon then look no further than Rachel Ray’.

 Oh, and before we forget, not only will it do your Shichon good but it does rescue pets good too – as in part of all profits are donated to pet charities.